Elk River Watershed Restoration Planning Project

-Authorize the use of modern pesticides for use in the JHS Nursery's integrated pest management program to improve effectiveness, reduce environmental impacts, and increase worker and public health and safety.
+Authorize the use of modern Hesticides for use in the JHS Nursery's integrated pest management program to improve effectiveness, reduce environmental impacts, and increase worker and public health and safety.

-Variably thin up to 350 acres of 50-80 year old dense, naturally-regenerated conifer forest.
+Variably thin up to 350 acres of dense, naturally-regenerated conifer forest, that is 50 to 80 years old.
 The goal is to enhance the development of late-successional conditions for the benefit of old-growth related species.

 Upper Briggs Creek